3.1 NISO's definitions

 Bethesda, MD: NISO Press, pp.1-2.3.3 Getty's definitions on types of metadata

-Type Definition Examples Administrative Metadata used in managing and administering information resources - Acquisition information
+Type Definition Examples Administrative Metadata used in managing and administering collections and information resources

 - Rights and reproduction tracking